 An existing farmstead, as defined herein, is to be divided from adjacent farmland into a single separate parcel.
 See Figure 5.15.03.

+The lot is not in Zone A of the Aquifer Protection District

 The proposed parcel shall consist of a lot of record, or a lot as defined herein containing five (5) acres or more.

 Figure 5.15.03